Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 Cuff too wide / too large Reading falsely low Size down or verify bladder length

-Cuff wrapped too tight Reading falsely high Use the two-finger rule: two fingertips should fit under the cuff edge
+Cuff wrapped too tight Reading falsely high Use the one-finger rule: one fingertip should fit under the cuff edge

 Cuff wrapped too loose Reading falsely high Re-wrap snugly; artery marker over brachial artery